Mokshitajoshi/PBL_CD_Language_Translator/README.md

 Compiler Design

 This project is a compiler design project that converts Python code to JavaScript code.
 It uses a Flask API to handle the conversion and a React frontend to display the results.
 First the python code is passed through a lexical analyzer to break it down into tokens.
 Then the tokens are passed through a parser to generate an intermediate representation (IR).
 Finally, the IR is passed through a code generator to generate JavaScript code.
+Direct AST-based transpilation from Python to JavaScript.

 ## Installation and Setup